ctlab/LinSeed/Readme.md

 ⚠️ Notice

 The current version of this tool is stable and should work as expected.
 We will continue to maintain it to ensure it remains functional, addressing only critical bugs as needed.
 However, no new features will be added in this repository.

-For enhanced functionality and a more precise deconvolution solution, please refer to our new [DualSimplex tool](https://github.com/artyomovlab/dualsimplex_paper), which significantly extends and improves upon the capabilities of this one.
+For enhanced functionality and continued development of deconvolution methods, please refer to our new tool, [DualSimplex](https://github.com/artyomovlab/dualsimplex_paper), which represents the next step in this line of work.

 Installing the package
 ----------------------